bekk/bekk-christmas/post/javascript/a-brief-look-at-async-await.md

 authors:
   - Markus Karlsen
 ---
-In this calendar we will look into async-await.
+In this article we will look into async-await.
 Let's start with async functions.

 From [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function):